TaitoUnited/taito-cli/docs/plugins.md

 * `taito env apply`: Create and store secrets on `env apply`.
 * `taito env rotate`: Create and store secrets on `env rotate`.
 * `taito secrets`: Load and show the secrets.
-* `taito passwd *`: Manage commonly shared passwords.
 * Pre-hook for reading a secret on demand.

 Plugins:

+* [default-secrets](https://github.com/TaitoUnited/taito-cli/blob/master/plugins/default-secrets/README.md): Uses stag environent secrets as default values for prod secrets, prod environent secrets as default values for stag secrets, and dev secrets as default values for all other environments.
 * [generate-secrets](https://github.com/TaitoUnited/taito-cli/blob/master/plugins/generate-secrets/README.md): Generates secret values on demand either by generating random values or by querying secret details from user.
-* [gcloud-secrets](https://github.com/TaitoUnited/taito-cli/blob/master/plugins/gcloud-secrets/README.md): Uses Google Cloud KMS and Google Cloud Storage to store secrets.
+* [gcloud-secrets](https://github.com/TaitoUnited/taito-cli/blob/master/plugins/gcloud-secrets/README.md): Uses Google Cloud KMS and Google Cloud Storage to store or backup secrets.
-* [kube-secrets](https://github.com/TaitoUnited/taito-cli/blob/master/plugins/kube-secrets/README.md): Uses Kubernetes to store secrets.
+* [kubectl](https://github.com/TaitoUnited/taito-cli/blob/master/plugins/kube-secrets/README.md): Uses Kubernetes to store secrets.
 * [vault-secrets](https://github.com/TaitoUnited/taito-cli/blob/master/plugins/vault-secrets/README.md): Uses [Vault](https://www.vaultproject.io/) to manage secrets.

 > TIP: You can enable multiple secret plugins at the same time.
-For example, enable the kube-secrets plugin so that secrets are available for Kubernetes deployments.
+For example, enable the kubectl plugin so that secrets are available for Kubernetes deployments.
 Additionally, enable the gcloud-secrets plugin so that at least non-random secrets will be saved to a storage bucket just in case you accidentally delete secrets from Kubernetes.

 ## Services